-Laurence D. Fink is founder, chairman, and CEO of BlackRock, Inc. He and seven partners founded BlackRock in 1988, and under his leadership, the firm has grown into a global leader in investment and technology solutions to help investors build better financial futures.
+Laurence D. Fink is founder, chairman, and chief executive officer of BlackRock.
+He and seven partners founded BlackRock in 1988, and under his leadership, the firm has grown into a global leader in investment and technology solutions to help investors build better financial futures.
 Today, BlackRock manages more money than any other investment firm in the world.
-Prior to founding BlackRock in 1988, Fink was a member of the management committee and a managing director of the First Boston Corporation.
+Prior to founding BlackRock in 1988, Mr. Fink was a member of the management committee and a managing director of the First Boston Corporation.

-Mr. Fink earned a BA in political science and an MBA with a concentration in real estate from the University of California, Los Angeles.
+Mr. Fink earned a BA in political science and an MBA with a concentration in real estate, both from the University of California, Los Angeles.